libavg/libavg/sphinxdoc/ui.rst

             is the 'handle' for the events from the node that is being moved - for instance, to allow moving and rotating a window by dragging the title bar.

-        :param eventSource:

-            One of the standard event sources (:py:const:`TRACK`, :py:const:`TOUCH` etc.).

-        :param initialEvent:

-            A cursordown event to pass to the recognizer immediately.

-        :param friction:
+        :param float friction:

             If set, this parameter enables inertia processing.
 It describes how quickly the transform comes to a stop after the cursor is released.

         Callbacks:

-            .. py:method:: startHandler()

-                Called when a transform begins.

             .. py:method:: moveHandler(transform)

                 Called whenever the transform changes.

-                :param transform:
+                :param Transform transform:

-                    The change in transformation as a :py:class:`Transform`.
+                    The change in transformation since the last call of move or up.

             .. py:method:: upHandler(transform)